swaptacular/swpt-k8s-config/README.md

 **Note**: In this example, the name of the user is `johndoe`.

-First you need to install a Git server to your Kubernetes cluster:
+First you need to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps repository:

 ``` console
 $ export CLUSTER_IP=127.0.0.1  # the public IP of your Kubernetes cluster